mikessh/vdjtools-doc/sphinx/overlap.rst

 are generated.
 Tables are written in :ref:`vdjtools_format`.
 Collapsed table contains rows corresponding to top N clonotypes and summary abundances for non-overlapping and hidden clonotypes.

-See :ref:`track_clonotypes_tabular` in :ref:`TrackClonotypes` section
-below for detailed description of table fields.
+See :ref:`joint_table_structure` section for a detailed description of table fields.

 A summary table (``paired.[intersection type shorthand].summary.txt``
 suffix) containing information on sample overlap size, etc, is also